bernardo-tardin/bernardo-tardin/README.md

 **`Master’s student in Biomedical Engineering with a specialization in Medical Informatics`**

 I'm a Junior Software Developer and a Master's student in Biomedical Engineering.
 My experience covers key technologies like Python, Django, SQL, and Java.
-Throughout my studies, I've built a range of projects, from web platforms and distributed systems to machine learning models.
+Throughout my studies, I've built a range of projects—from web platforms and distributed systems to machine learning models—and am currently developing my Master's dissertation on a web platform that optimizes access to inpatient clinical data, featuring an automated PDF-based contingency system.
 I'm eager to apply these skills to create efficient and impactful solutions in health or other industries.

 ### 🤖 Languages and Tools